AChep/khpi-latex/README.md

 # khpi-latex
-LaTeX template for National Technical University "Kharkiv Polytechnic Institute"
+LaTeX template for National Technical University "Kharkiv Polytechnic Institute".
+The template is based on standard `СТВУЗ-ХПІ-3.01-2010`.

 ## Recommended setup for Windows
 - [MiKTeX](http://miktex.org/);